tanish2k09/KLapse-Livedisplay/README.md

 3. klapse_stop_hour : The hour by which klapse should scale back the RGB values from target to daytime (see next points).
 Values : 0-23
 4. daytime_r,g,b : The RGB set that must be used for all the time outside of start and stop hour range.
 5. target_r,g,b : The RGB set that must be scaled towards for all the time inside of start and stop hour range.
 6. klapse_scaling_rate : Controls how soon the RGB reaches from daytime to target inside of start and stop hour range.
-Once target is reached, it remains constant till 30 minutes before stop hour, where target RGB scales back to daytime RGB.
+Once target is reached, it remains constant till fadeback_minutes (#13) before stop hour, where target RGB scales back to daytime RGB.
+(Pre-v4.2 value was a factor, now it is a minute value)
 7. brightness_factor : From the name itself, this value has the ability to bend perception and make your display appear as if it is at a lesser brightness level than it actually is at.
 It works by reducing the RGB values by the same factor.
 Values : 2-10, (10 means accurate brightness, 5 means 50% of current brightness, you get it)
 8. brightness_factor_auto : A switch that allows you to automatically set the brightness factor in a set time range.
 Value : 0 = off, 1 = on
 9. brightness_factor_auto_start_hour : The hour at which brightness_factor should be applied.
 Works only if #8 is 1.
 Values : 0-23